luccahuguet/yazelix/README.md

 ### Swap Layout
 When you create a fifth pane, you transition from the base layout:
 - Open and close the sidebar by switching layouts.
-- Add more swap layouts as needed.
-- The first two screenshots display these two layouts.
 - The fifth pane, on the left, is where new panes will appear, stacked.
+- You can add more swap layouts as needed, in the kdl files in `layouts`.

 **Two or more panes open with the sidebar open:**
 ![Sidebar Open](https://github.com/luccahuguet/yazi-files/assets/27565287/557eecbf-6eeb-48f9-8de4-252f78bda4fd)